7Block Labs

 Game‑Changer #6: Intent‑based execution (solvers) is winning orderflow

-• UniswapX V2 re‑architected RFQ flows to minimize unfilled orders and approach near‑instant fills, improving price reliability for gasless swaps routed via fillers.
-If you’re building trading UX in 2026, support UniswapX and CoW intents side‑by‑side. (docs.uniswap.org)
+• UniswapX V2 has revamped its RFQ flows to really cut down on unfilled orders and get closer to those near-instant fills.
+This upgrade boosts price reliability for gasless swaps routed through fillers.
+So, if you're working on trading UX for 2026, it’s a good idea to support both UniswapX and CoW intents side by side. (docs.uniswap.org)

 Risk to track: